Wilberfoss is blessed with fantastic playing fields, 4 FA approved changing rooms, 4 tennis courts and a clubhouse, "The Pavilion".

 The Pavilion is a community facility where everyone is welcome.
 We will look forward to seeing you!

 Queen Elizabeth II Fields Challenge

-The Olympics were a great success.
-So how can we feel closer to them?
+The 2012 London Olympics were a great success,so how can we feel connected to them?
 Fields in Trust's QEII Fields Challenge has given us a unique chance to create a legacy from the Olympic and Paralympic Games that means something to everyone in Wilberfoss.

 As a Committee we have joined over 1300 communities across the UK by protecting our playing fields, ensuring that people now and in the future will have somewhere to play and practice sport in Wilberfoss.
 This includes the play area and tennis courts too!

 Protecting our playing fields is a vital element of building grassroots sports.
 We have safeguarded this space forever so if there's a budding Jessica Ennis or Mo Farah in our village they will have somewhere to develop their talent!

 Here are just a couple of people who think we're wise to protect what's ours!

 The Duke of Cambridge is Patron of the Challenge and is committed to the importance of outdoor spaces: "We take it for granted that children like to run and to play games and most people agree that leaving children to be cooped up inside all day is bad for them.
 If we are serious about that, then we must be serious about preserving the fields and parks on which children can play. if parks and fields continue to disappear at the rate at which they have done for the past few decades, many communities will have nowhere for their young people to enjoy.
 Some of my happiest memories as a child were those times I spent outside playing games, and I think that is true for most people".